ishwarchandratiwari/go-bitcoiin-mac/dashboard/README.md

 ## Go Ethereum Dashboard

-The dashboard is a data visualizer integrated into bitcoiin, intended to collect and visualize useful information of an Ethereum node.
+The dashboard is a data visualizer integrated into bitcoiinGo, intended to collect and visualize useful information of an Ethereum node.
 It consists of two parts:

 * The client visualizes the collected data.
 * The server collects the data, and updates the clients.